d11ln/found-you/README.md

-# found you
+# 🎹 found you

-## Description
+## whatami

-This project is a GraphQL server implemented with Apollo Server and TypeScript.
+this project is a GraphQL server implemented with Apollo Server and TypeScript.
 It provides a set of resolvers to interact with a mock database.

-Basically, a graphql api for finding cool tunes 🥁
+basically, a graphql api for finding cool tunes 🥁

-## Features
+## features

-- GraphQL schema and resolvers: The server uses a GraphQL schema to define the API and resolvers to handle the API operations.
+- graphQL schema and resolvers: The server uses a GraphQL schema to define the API and resolvers to handle the API operations.
-- Error handling: The server handles errors properly and returns appropriate status codes.
+- error handling: The server handles errors properly and returns appropriate status codes.
-- TypeScript: The server is written in TypeScript for type safety and clear type definitions.
+- typeScript: The server is written in TypeScript for type safety and clear type definitions.
-- Code organization: The code is organized following best practices, making it easy to read and maintain.
+- code organization: The code is organized following best practices, making it easy to read and maintain.
-- Tests: The server includes a set of tests to verify its functionality.
+- tests: The server includes a set of tests to verify its functionality.

-## Installation
+## installation

-To clone and run this application, you'll need Git and Docker installed on your computer.
+to clone and run this application, you'll need Git and Docker installed on your computer.
 From your command line:

 ```bash
 # Clone this repository